Families of similar simplices inscribed in most smoothly embedded spheres: Simplices inscribed in spheres

 In particular, the set of triangles similar to a given triangle $\triangle ABC$ inscribed in a generic smooth plane curve is a collection of loops $L_1,\dots, L_n$.
 Furthermore, the sum of the degrees of the pose maps $ps_1,\dots, ps_n$ is one. \end{corollary}

-\begin{proof} The first statement follows from Theorem~\ref{thm:homology} of the Configuration-Transversality Method.
+\begin{proof} The first statement follows from Theorem~\ref{thm:homology}.
 That the pose map is onto follows from Corollary~\ref{cor1}.
 For the standard embedding of $S^{k-1}$ in $\R^k$, the pose map is a diffeomorphism, and hence of degree 1.
 Proposition~\ref{prop:homology} and homotopy invariance show the pose map is always of degree 1 for our embeddings.

 When $k=2$, we know $\SO(2)\cong S^1$.
 Hence the set of inscribed triangles similar to $\Delta$ is a collection of loops. \end{proof}

 In \cite{phd-Matschke}, Matschke proves that for generic $C^\infty$-smooth embeddings of the circle in the plane, there are an odd number of loops of inscribed triangles similar to $\Delta$ that wind an odd number of times around the embedded circle.
 Figure~\ref{fig:triangle-loop} shows such a loop of inscribed equilateral triangles in an irregular embedding of a circle in the plane.
 We recover this Matschke's result in Corollary~\ref{cor2}, and strengthen it with the fact that the degree of the map is 1.